Last updated: June 20, 2026

 Where to start in West Virginia

 In a crisis, you may need more than one office.
-A food pantry may help today, while SNAP takes time.
-A utility company may delay a shutoff, while LIEAP or a Community Action agency checks funding.
+A pantry may help today while SNAP takes time.
+A utility company may delay a shutoff while LIEAP, DoHS, or a local agency checks funding.
 Use the first path that matches your emergency.

 If you need food today

-Call your landlord or utility company before the deadline.
-Ask what notice, account number, or pledge letter is needed.
-Then contact DoHS and 2-1-1.
+Call your landlord before the deadline.
+Ask what notice, ledger, or pledge letter is needed.
+Then contact DoHS, 211, and legal aid if court papers have arrived.

 If you are unsafe

 Use a safe phone if possible.
 Call 911 for danger now.
-Call the domestic violence hotline for safety planning and local shelter options.
+Call a domestic violence hotline for safety planning and shelter options.

 | Need | Start here | Ask for | Reality check |